emwap/stream-paper/paper.md

 # Evaluation

-We evaluate the performance of our improved representation using Feldspar, a staged embedded domain specific language targeting digital signal processing algorithms.
-Feldspar uses Haskell as host language so the syntax is similar.
-The primary differences from the perspective of the performance evaluation is that Feldspar is a strict language and fusion of streams is guaranteed by construction.
+We evaluate the performance of our monadic representation using Feldspar, a staged embedded domain specific language targeting digital signal processing algorithms.
+Feldspar is embedded in Haskell, and its stream library is conceptually similar to the code shown in this paper.
+The primary differences from the perspective of the performance evaluation is that Feldspar is a strict language and that much of the overhead due to high-level data types like `Stream` is reduced at compile time.

 \begin{figure}[tp]
 \begin{tikzpicture}